 Now it remains to be seen who will get my photos...

 While visiting my mom during easter holidays, we decided to play tourists for a day!
 Although it was raining since early morning we drove to Meteora.
-There is much to say about this mesmerizing place but you have to be there to feel it's raw beauty.
-As soon as we reached the top the sky clouded over and ten minutes after a heavy rainstorm bursted over our heads.
+There is much to say about this mesmerizing place but you have to be there to feel its raw beauty.
+As soon as we reached the top the sky clouded over and ten minutes later a heavy rainstorm bursted over our heads.
 And that was the end of our trip!
 I must admit that I wouldn't loved it so much if the sun was shining...

 Apartment 11 is located on the 3rd floor of a modernist building in the centre of Athens, designed by architect Stamos Papadakis in 1933.
 For ten years it was closed and neglected, but after it's recent renovation by esé Studio Architects recovered it's previous glory.
 Today is the showroom of Bombyx which features a covetable selection of top established and up-and-coming brands in the fields of furniture, lighting, objects and architectural materials.
 In the above photo you can see the wall lamp "Lampe De Marseille" designed by Le Corbusier for the Unité d’Habitation, Marseille in 1950, produced by Nemo.